Lubna2597/OOP-Project/README.md

 Polymorphism lets one interface represent many types."\

 Enter 1 for notes audio and 0 for exit: 0
+###use case 5:(Through this it will tested if entering invalid password can login you account
+so enter Username:zara
+Password:!234
+Expected Output: Invalid Email or Password
+###Use case 6:(To check if duplicate names can be enter for username while signing in)
+I you alreay zara as username you can not use it again after running program Enter 0 to sign in Enter username and password
+Username: Zara Password: 123
+Expected output:"Username already exists" and it will again prompt you to write name;
 ## Assumptions and limitations:
 ##### Windows only:
 The application uses <dirent.h> (_mkdir),<dirent.h>, powerShell for TTS. it will not compile or run on linux/MacOS without significant changes.